rzane/round-slider/README.md

 - `--track-size` - controls the size of the track
 - `--thumb-size` - controls the size of the thumb
 - `--slop-size` - controls the size of the hit area
+- `--clearance` - controls the spacing between the arc and the surrounding box

 Custom styles can be applied to some of the elements within the slider using the `::part()` pseudo-element.